Explore our collection

 1936 to 1983

 While many people know the Seagram Company for their famous whisky brands, less well-known are the other alcohols they produced.
 Distillers Corporation-Seagrams Limited registered King Arthur Gin in 1936.
-The first run of labels featured a red, yellow, and gold design and the crest of the Governor General at the time, Lord Tweedsmuir.
+The first run of labels featured a red, yellow, and gold design along with the crest of the Governor General at the time, Lord Tweedsmuir.

-While the brand’s history remains unclear, it is presumed sales in the U.S. stopped in 1942 and production ceased during the 1950s.
-The brand was subsequently rereleased in 1970, with the first bottling run at the Waterloo Plant taking place in July of that year.
-On October 24, 1983, a new label was approved, which removed J. E. Seagram’s name in place of “Canadian Distillers LTD. Montreal, Toronto, Canada”.
+While the brand’s history remains unclear, it is believed that sales in the United States stopped in 1942 and production ceased during the 1950s.
+The brand was subsequently re-released in 1970, with the first bottling run taking place in July of that year at the Waterloo distillery.
+On October 24, 1983, a new label was approved removing J.E.
+Seagram’s name in place of “Canadian Distillers LTD. Montreal, Toronto, Canada”.

 To learn more about the Waterloo Distillery visit our virtual exhibit Integrity, Craftsmanship, Tradition.